 Sentiment Analysis to Enhance the Customer Experience

 A solid, informed 360-degree customer view relies on understanding customer sentiment.
 Using the right sentiment analysis tools will allow you to feel the pulse of your audience and add substantial business value.
 Improving the customer experience is one of the most important tasks a business should have.
 It’s key to helping build brand loyalty and ensuring long-term commitment, so customers return over and over again.
 By using sentiment analysis, companies can determine the tone of things like Facebook posts or tweets, and categorize them as either positive, neutral, or negative.
 Then, businesses can gain a bird’s eye view of how people respond to certain products or offers, and gain an idea of what’s working and what needs improvement.

-Data never sleeps, and the compounding amounts of daily information leaves analysts with the daunting task of wading through the pools of data to find what matters.
+Data never sleeps, and the compounding amounts of daily information leave analysts with the daunting task of wading through the pools of data to find what matters.
 In the past, processing and analyzing large data sets was a slow process, and by the time useful discoveries were found, they were often stale or outdated.
 Fortunately, improvements in data analytics have granted marketers access to real-time analytics.
 This holds a number of benefits, like beating the competition in time to market or making corrections and adjustments to marketing campaigns on the fly.

 Big data is a powerful tool for better understanding and catering to customers.
 With access to larger and more varied data sets, analysts can provide new insights to boost marketing ROI and stay competitive in a rapidly evolving market.